 Typically Red Hot Pokers bloom during June and July.

 Light & Temperature

 Torch Lily can tolerate partial shade, but the plant performs best in full sun with adequate soil moisture.

 Red Hot Poker plant is winter hardy in USDA hardiness zones 6 through 9.

 Water the drought-tolerant plant by providing deep watering throughout the growing season to help produce an extensive root system.

 Don’t fertilize seedlings.

-Wait until the seedlings are well established, and then fertilize lightly with a diluted slow release fertilizer solution.
+Wait until the seedlings are well established, and then fertilize lightly with a diluted liquid solution.

 Soil & Transplanting

-Poker Plant can thrive in dry soil types, but for best results provide mulch rich in humus yet provides sharp drainage.
+Red Hot Pokes can thrive in dry soil types, but for best results provide mulch rich in humus yet provides good drainage.